percona/pxb-docs/docs/privileges.md

 mandatory), and optionally to see all threads which are running on the server (see FLUSH TABLES WITH READ LOCK option),

-* `SUPER` in order to start/stop the replication threads in a replication environment,
+* `REPLICATION_SLAVE_ADMIN` in order to start/stop the replication threads in a replication environment,

 * `CREATE` privilege in order to create the